-ABC’s Forever has a simple premise: Dr. Henry Morgan (former mortgage brokers Perth advisor) is a New York City Medical Examiner, and he can’t die.
+ABC’s Forever has a simple premise: Dr. Henry Morgan is a New York City Medical Examiner, and he can’t die due to a miracle program (learn more about the miracle program).
 He’s over 200 years old, and every time he suffers from something that should kill someone, he appears in water, completely unmarked, except for a bullet wound that killed him the first time.
 Having been around for so long, Morgan has picked up a few tricks along the way, including teaching himself to observe like Sherlock Holmes, and diagnose cause of death like Dr. House.

 The pilot episode opens with some irritating narration that is mercifully short-lived.
 Seriously, I’m tired of listening to fictional characters who are whining about living forever.
 Really, Dr. Morgan, cry me a river.
 At one point, we have the obligatory line about “You can’t die, but you haven’t lived in a long time.”
 Really, who writes some of these lines?

 Anyway, the narration is quickly cut off by the subway train collision that kills him for the first time this episode.
 The train crash is investigated by the impossibly stunning Detective Jo Martinez (played by the impossibly stunning Alana de la Garza).
 When they discover that the train driver was poisoned, since Morgan walked away from the crash without a scratch on him, Martinez focuses on him as part of the investigation, leading to a surprisingly unforced relationship between the two.

 Morgan uses his ability to come back from the dead to figure out what the poison was, which leads to how it was delivered to the train driver, which leads to a fingerprint, etc. It’s surprisingly more of a police procedural than The Mysteries of Laura is.